cfpb/design-system/docs/pages/heroes.md

           ![Image of smaller photographic hero graphic with dimensions](/design-system/images/uploads/hero_style_photo_small.png "Image of smaller photographic hero graphic with dimensions")
         variation_implementation:
-          "It’s best to avoid a non-button call to action in these, as it’s unlikely that the Pacific Blue will have accessible contrast with a non-white (or light gray) background. "
+          'It’s best to avoid a non-button call to action in these, as it’s unlikely that the Pacific Blue will have accessible contrast with a non-white (or light gray) background. '
       - variation_is_deprecated: false
         variation_name: Jumbo hero
         variation_description: